abdo/screenshot-mate/README.md

 - Run `yarn run watch` in the terminal
 - In browser extensions load unpacked the dist folder [chrome://extensions/](chrome://extensions/)
-- When you change something in the code, package will be rebuilt, then in the browser click `command+e` to trigger reload
+- When you change something in the code, package will be rebuilt, then in the browser click `command+e` to trigger reload.
+Which means that when you change a file, go to chrome then do `command+e` then `command+r`, to reload package then refresh the page.

 When needed (i.e deployment) add permissions to the manifest file